raquelbuege/1430-Final-Project/README.md

 ## Bus Tracker Application

 This application focuses to help individuals navigate Pittsburgh's bus lines meanwhile offering a simplistic but feature rich interface.
-It also focuses on accessibility to users and the positive environmental impacts of using public transport.
+It also offers accessibile options to users and information about positive environmental impacts of using public transport.

 ## Getting Started